This method became popular in the West when Bhagwan Shree Rajneesh (Osho) wrote about it in Dynamics of Meditation.

-Numerous mental health conditions like ADHD and anxiety correlated to increases in erratic eye movement.
-The breath works similarly—most people are already aware of the fact that when they are stressed or anxious they begin to breathe shallowly.
+Numerous mental health conditions like ADHD and anxiety are correlated to increases in erratic eye movement.

 This is a question that yogis were interested in answering.
 And they discovered that by focusing the eyes and holding them still it is possible to relax the mind.
 Hence why candle gazing benefits us.